cristi2019255/MultimediaRetrieval/README.md

 For Step 2:

 Problems:
-Re-scaling (giving bounding box of dimension 2 in any direction), not sure if it is working correct Sub/Supersampling don't like how super sampling is implemented now,furthermore when super sampling for some shapes the filter does not work, should we just discard them?
-(See report folder, histograms)
+    Don't like how sub sampling is implemented now

+For Step 3:
+    Test if the features are correctly implemented Testing througth histograms on each feature and class apartenance

+For Step 4:
+    ...